Hannn26/smartcontract-certifychain/README.md

-# IjasahKuliahNFT Smart Contract
+# CertifyChain Smart Contract

-This project implements an ERC-721 NFT smart contract for managing university diploma certificates (ijazah) on the blockchain.
-The contract handles the authentication flow for universities and students as shown in the project diagram.
+This project implements an ERC-721 NFT smart contract for managing university diploma certificates on the blockchain.
+The CertifyChain contract enables a secure authentication and verification flow for universities and students.

 ## Features